stl00/ENGG1340-Group-45/README.md

 For further application, we define some useful functions in our project:

 6) Since the customer base changes on a seasonal basis and a Chinese restaruant can arrange its tables flexibly, we can adjust the size and the number of tables.
 Furthermore, we assume that the number of chairs is a constant (say 100 seats), based on the size of restaurant.
 For example, we can not have 21 tables whose size are 5, because it exceeds 100 seats (21 * 5 > 100).
+Moreover, we define the size of table can only be 2, 4, 6, 8, 10.
+A table whose size is 4 can accommodate 3 or 4 people.
 7) Reserve a table for appointments, i.e. to occupy a table in advance and mark it with a flag "reserved".
 8) Add or delete orders to each table with prices so that the total billing can be displayed when checking.